Meet Alex Caspero

 Three months in and I’m completely at ease with my decision.
 I’ve become somewhat of a formula champion, helping my other friends with similar issues determine which brand to go with.
 I feel confident that we are making the best decision we can with what we’ve got.
 While I will likely always have some sadness that I wasn’t able to breastfeed Vander in the way that I wanted, it’s OK.
 I gave it a fair shot and in the end, exclusively breastfeeding wasn’t what was meant to be for us.

+Increasing low milk supply is tough all around.
 Whatever decision you make, know that it’s done with love.
 If you’ve read this post, then I know you too are searching for answers, which alone makes you a great mama.
-It’s a tough world out there, with so many internal and external judgements.
+It’s a tough world out there, with so many internal and external judgments.
 Try and ignore them.
 I may be a new mama, but I know this: as long as it’s done through love, it’s usually the right approach.